-- The campus performed above state in all subjects except algebra where we were just 3% behind the state. - Sub-populations of Econ-Dis and SPED are performing well but still show a gap with the remainder of the student population. - Students mastering standard in English need to show improvement to continue to attain distinction. - The national testing data indicates our students are performing well.
+• The campus performed above state in all subjects except algebra and biology where we were slightly below the state.

+Sub-populations of Econ-Dis and SPED are performing well but still show a gap with the remainder

+- of the student population. - Students mastering standard in English need to show improvement to continue to attain distinction. - The national testing data indicates our students are performing well.
 However, an increase in participation will help as long as those students are seeking a four year post-secondary institution.